catchyzheng/LeetCode_Record/README.md

-Record the solved problem by genre.
+Record the solved problems by genre.